Regenersis/chef-vm-setup/README.md

 -----
 Setup pathogen for vim plugins

-- add various dot files
-- install rvm
 - setup rubies
 - setup gemsets
+- couchapp
+- coffeescript (that one is just for funzies really)
+- system configuration (time and keyboard)

 Installed Packages